 Dive into the deep at the Merlin SEA LIFE centres:

 There are loads of SEA LIFE centres included in the Merlin Annual Pass – so if you’re wondering where to go on a rainy weekend these attractions are a great option (especially as they’ll likely be one not too far away from you!).
-With everything from touch pools to shark tunnels and penguins, the SEA LIFE centres make for a really interesting day out with the kids – Lola and I recently visited the London Aquarium – so check out my review.
-You’ll find Merlin SEA LIFE centres in: London, Brighton, Birmingham, Manchester, Hunstanton, Scarborough, Great Yarmouth, Loch Lomond, Weymouth and Blackpool.
-Each centre varies slightly in size and layout, but all include a range of fascinating marine creatures and educational experiences.
+With everything from touch pools to shark tunnels and penguins, the SEA LIFE centres make for am interesting day out with the kids.
+Lola and I had a great time at SEA LIFE London, but our favourite one is SEA LIFE Weymouth – an outdoor site (you need a dry day for that one) with seals, otters, penguins and splash play.

 Hide from the rain at these indoor attractions:

-The LEGOLAND Discovery Centres are ideal for preschoolers and primary-aged kids.
+- LEGOLAND Discovery Centres (Manchester, Birmingham): The LEGOLAND Discovery Centres are ideal for preschoolers and primary-aged kids.
 Expect mini LEGO cities, soft play, gentle rides and lots of building zones.
-It’s easy to spend a full morning here, and it’s a great go-to for a rainy weekend.

-A delicious day out, Cadbury World takes you through the history of chocolate, the origins of the Cadbury brand and behind-the-scenes of how your favourite treats are made.
+- Cadbury World (Birmingham): A delicious day out, Cadbury World takes you through the history of chocolate, the origins of the Cadbury brand and behind-the-scenes of how your favourite treats are made.
 There’s interactive fun, chocolate samples, a gentle ride for little ones and even live shows featuring Freddo and friends.
 Plus, there’s a shop at the end where you can stock up on sweet treats!

 -